marcusoftnet/marcusoftnet.github.io/_posts/2014-03-24-team-yayasan-week-4-throughput-and-lead.md

 Also now we have two metrics to try to balance against each other; we want short lead time as well as good throughput.
 (And great quality, but that is still to be measured) .

-This very slow week thaught us a great deal.
+This very slow week taught us a great deal.